This ‘Liz’ is not your friend: New scam voicemail circulates

 (WXIN) — This “Liz” is not your friend.
 Delete her voicemail.

-FOX59 in Indianapolis has run across a new variety of robocall scams — our news director, C.J.
+FOX59 in Indianapolis has run across a new variety of robocall scams — their news director, C.J.
 Hoyt, received a voicemail on his cellphone.

 “Hey, it’s Liz with Student Advisor.
 I’m just giving you a call in regards to your school loan.
 I do have you pre-qualified here for the updated forgiveness program and possibly even loan discharge.
 It’s just imperative we go over the details just as soon as possible because it does look like your status will expire soon.”